What the Residence Nil Rate Band means for you

 What does the RNRB mean for you?

 There has been much debate in the lead up to the introduction of the RNRB, with the effect that many people are concerned that their Wills are now inefficient for tax purposes.
 This is particularly the case where Wills establish trusts on death.
-For the most part, this has been the result of inaccurate or incomplete reporting in the media.

 - Leaving some of your estate to anyone other than qualifying beneficiaries

-- Leaving your estate to qualifying beneficiaries subject to an age contingency
+- Leaving your estate to qualifying beneficiaries subject to an age contingency g. to grandchildren so long as they reach 25

 - Placing all or part of your estate into a discretionary trust which includes qualifying beneficiaries as beneficiaries